Jump to content

 Mountain House Chili Mac with Beef

-$9, 575 calories per pouch.
-Ready to eat in: 8 minutes.
-4.8 ounce net weight.
+$11, 460 calories per pouch.
+Ready to eat in: 9 minutes.
+3.8 ounce net weight.

-$10, 475 calories per pouch.
-Ready to eat in: 8 minutes.
-4.3 ounce net weight.
+$11, 570 calories per pouch.
+Ready to eat in: 9 minutes.
+4.6 ounce net weight.

-Note that all the prices above are full price; any time of the year REI offers 10% off 8+ meals here with free shipping available, and cost can also be mitigated through careful shopping, as it’s not too difficult to grab these meals 20% off from time to time and / or with free shipping if you keep an eye out for sales at retailers like REI and Backcountry.com.
-Although all of our palates vary and a lot of these meals seem to come and go on the manufacturer side, the above list is a great start, and are the ones that have stuck around in my food bag.
 One tip I can add is to always throw in a new meal or two on long trips; it helps prevent burnout on any individual meal and is a great way to find the next one you’ll go back to time and time again.
 I like to keep a simple spreadsheet at home for each meal, and update it after a trip any time a new meal is tried.
 I give each a meal a quick rating (poor, fair, and good) in my system, and also note next to this any thoughts on the taste, what might need to be added next time (example: needs black pepper and a packet of olive oil).
 Of all the meals I've tried the 10 listed above are the highest rated on my particular spreadsheet.

-While a pre-packaged meal can be more costly than making your own meals from scratch, if you have a focus on convenience, having some of these meals on hand can make packing your food bag before a trip that much easier, and freeze-dried meals bring that same convenience to mealtime on the trail as well.
+While a pre-packaged meal can be more costly than making your own meals from scratch, if you have a focus on convenience, having some of these meals on hand can make packing your food bag before a trip that much easier, and freeze dried meals bring that same convenience to mealtime on the trail as well.
 Either way, whether you like to throw a couple in to take care of a meal or two on a long trip, or if you take one for dinner each night, having a few go-to freeze dried backpacking meals on hand for your next trip can go a long way towards helping out with your backcountry meal planning.

 For a list of nearly every freeze dried meal made (over 100 different options) that you can sort by brand, category, meal type, etc., check out this page at REI.